 In addition, apprenticeship program requirements consist of the following:

 - A minimum of 30 hours of combined work and learning per week

 - One knowledge-based and one competency-based component

 As a junior in a salon assisting senior team members, you will have many responsibilities.
 These will include booking appointments, shampooing and conditioning hair, drying and styling hair, mixing and applying dyes and colourants, and perming and relaxing different types of hair.
 You will learn the principles of hair colouring and the effect that chemicals can have on the skin, including understanding what an allergic reaction is, and the reasons for applying a skin test.
 You will also learn about the range of products available for sale, their benefits, and how to promote them to clients.

-An apprentice can expect to earn anywhere between £10-16,000 per annum once qualified.
 If desired, apprentices can go on to further their skills and knowledge through advanced cutting and colouring courses.
 Some may even choose to start their own salon, using the knowledge, skills and professional experience acquired through their apprenticeship.